anisbet/pipe/Readme.md

  -W{delimiter}  : Break on specified delimiter instead of '|' pipes, ie: "\^", and " ".
  -x             : This (help) message.
  -X{any|c0:regex,...}: Like the '-g' flag, grep columns for values, and if matched, either
-                  start outputting lines, or output '-Y' matches if selected.
-See '-Y'.
+                  start outputting lines, or output -Y matches if selected.
+See -Y.
                   If the keyword 'any' is used the first column to match will return true.
                   Also allows comparisons across columns.
- -y{precision}  : Controls precision of computed floating point number output (example '-v').
+ -y{precision}  : Controls precision of computed floating point number output.
  -Y{any|c0:regex,...}: Like the '-g', search for matches on columns after initial match(es)
-                  of '-X' (required).
-See '-X'.
+                  of -X (required).
+See -X.
                   If the keyword 'any' is used the first column to match will return true.
                   The default behaviour is to output the X and Y matches only, but can be changed.
-                  See '-M' for more details.
+                  See -M for more details.
  -z{c0,c1,...cn}: Suppress line if the specified column(s) are empty, or don't exist.
  -Z{c0,c1,...cn}: Show line if the specified column(s) are empty, or don't exist.
 ```